-If you would like to sign up for this service and see how much you can decrease your grocery store spending, please use my referral link.
+If you would like to sign up for this service and see how much you can decrease your grocery store spending, please check these guys out.
 I would recommend starting by watching the Enlightened Shopper Video (22:50 minutes long) as it will truly show you how to navigate the site.

 Do you have time to coupon?
 Have you tried a grocery game service before?